ShivaKondapalli/Wine_recommendations/README.md

 This project uses a simple Non-Negative Matrix Factorization (NMF) algorithm to compute similarities betwenn wines based on user ratings.

-The resulting features from the NMF techinque are then persiste and used to send recommendation to a POST request sent to the application url.

-A flask route awaits a POST request to be sent to it, and upon being request, it sends a JSON reponse with the five most similar wines to the wine_id asked in the request.
+A flask route awaits a POST request to be sent to it, and upon being requested, it sends a JSON reponse with the five most similar wines to the wine_id asked in the request.

 The structure has three files.